 Why do people argue so much?

-Well there’s the obvious, simple answer: Because people like to be right.
+There’s the obvious, simple answer: Because people like to be right.
 No matter what the topic or issue is.
 People argue because they like to argue, and they like to (need to) win.

 People who argue aren’t always looking for truth; it’s often just a knee-jerk reaction.
-So don’t be so hard on yourself: Humans have trouble differentiating between emotional responses and logical ones.
+So don’t be so hard on yourself: Humans generally have trouble differentiating between emotional responses and logical ones.

 Plus, we’re all insecure creatures.
 When we feel threatened, we immediately go on the defense.
 Our intrinsic fight-or-flight mentalities kick in when we’re faced with an idea or argument that challenges what we believe (we know) to be true.

-But how, in the Age of Information, can people remain so close-minded?
+How, in the Age of Information, can people remain so close-minded?

 The problem is arguably getting worse: the way we now consume information can be called “narrowcasting,” i.e. we’re looking at the social media posts that often lack context, and information that caters to a small, like-minded audience.
 Our instincts to fight or flight when faced with an opposing POV are not tailored to the Information Age, as it’s much easier to find things we agree with and ignore the rest.
 Even though we have greater potential to expand our worldview than ever before, we are actually becoming more entrenched in our own opinions.